From the Series

 “My work gave me an opportunity to share my thoughts and have a meaningful conversation with my generation about Blackness, Africaness, about some of the social ills that plague us, and also about freedom and joy.
 Music gave me an opportunity to feed my revolutionary self,” she says on her website.

 She is not afraid to weaponise her art and her fans are here for it.
 Nor does her activist stance come at the expense of the magic her sublime tunes emanate.
 For her New Year’s Eve 2019 performance at Afropunk Johannesburg for example, rain-drenched fans were moved by her charged, African-rooted anthems.
-A nod to her fierce feminism, their King Tha, she is affectionately known, brought her nipples out to play too.
+A nod to her fierce feminism, their King Tha, as she is affectionately known, brought her nipples out to play too.

 Her second solo album, Ibokwe, received critical acclaim and solidified her position as “South Africa’s finest female contemporary singer,” according to The Guardian.
 Her jazz tribute album Belede reimagines South African jazz classics first made popular during the Apartheid years, which she finds are still relevant to the country's current struggles.